leather-daddy/better-sam/README.md

 # SAM Software Automatic Mouth

+## Changelist
+- 2023/11/03 Added filename option, it will default to sam.wav if not added.

 ## What is SAM?

 Sam is a very small Text-To-Speech (TTS) program written in C, that